 - Preheat oven to 325°.
 Line two cupcake pans with paper liners.
 Set aside.

 - Open champagne bottle and measure out 1¼ cups of champagne.
 Place in a saucepan and simmer on medium for 6-8 minutes and let it reduce to about ⅔ cup of liquid.
 Let this liquid cool to room temperature before mixing in with the batter.
-Reserve about 2-3 tbsp for the buttercream frosting.
+Reserve about 2-3 tablespoon for the buttercream frosting.

 - In a small mixing bowl, whisk together the cake flour, baking soda, and salt.
 Set aside.